 Personal loans work a lot like other loan types.
 You’re borrowing money from a lender that you eventually have to repay with interest and fees, as applicable.

 Lenders consider several factors before they’ll approve you for a person loan.
 It’s helpful to know the qualification criteria before applying to ensure your loan application is a good fit for the lender since each loan application counts towards your credit score, even if it’s declined.
+Requirements for a personal loan typically include steady income from employment, being a Canadian citizen or permanent resident, being over the age of majority and having at least a fair credit history and rating.
+Individuals that are in collections from previous loans or are under an undischarged bankruptcy or consumer proposal will have a more difficult time getting approved for a personal loan.

 If you have any debt (mortgage, line of credit, student loan, car loan, etc.), it must be factored into the loan application.
 That’s because the lender will want to know how much of your monthly income is already going towards servicing other debt.
 If you have too much debt, your loan amount could be reduced or worse, your loan application could be denied.